IAMconsortium/nomenclature/doc/source/index.rst

 Overview
 ========

+The nomenclature package facilitates working with "codelists" that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC)
+<https://www.iamconsortium.org>`_.
+Codelists are yaml file based lists of allowed values
+for dimensions of IAMC-style data, for example *regions* and *variables*.

-This package facilitates working with codelists that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC) <https://www.iamconsortium.org>`_.
-It supports validation of scenario data and region processing, which consists of renaming and aggregation of model "native regions" to "common regions" used in a project.
+Nomenclature performs data validation to check if a provided data set conforms to the values in the code lists.
+Additionally, it supports "region processing", which consists of renaming and aggregation of model "native regions" to "common regions" used in a project.

 Those two tasks are carried out by two classes: